rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Outranking digraph
 ..................

-In this *Digraph3* module, the root :code:`OutrankingDiraph` class provides a generic **outranking digraph model**.
+In this *Digraph3* module, the root :py:class:`outrankingDigraphs.OutrankingDigraph` class provides a generic **outranking digraph model**.
 A given object of this class consists in:

 1. a potential set of decision **actions** : a dictionary describing the potential decision actions or alternatives with 'name' and 'comment' attributes,
 2. a coherent family of **criteria**: a dictionary of criteria functions used for measuring the performance of each potential decision action with respect to the preference dimension captured by each criterion,